How to Use DBeaver to Manage Databases in ServBay

 - Click the “New Database Connection” button at the top left.

-- In the list, search for and select "PostgreSQL".
-Click "Next".
+- In the database type list, search for and select “PostgreSQL.”
+Click “Next.”

 - Host:

-.
-You can also connect to other PostgreSQL databases created in ServBay. - Username: Defaults to
+postgres.
+You may also connect to other PostgreSQL databases created in ServBay. - Username: Default is

-. - Password: Find the password for the PostgreSQL user in the Database tab of the ServBay application interface.
+servbay. - Password: Find the PostgreSQL user password in ServBay's Database tab.

-- Connection Mode (Optional): Like MariaDB/MySQL, a Socket connection can be used.
-In Driver properties, look for a property called
+- Connection Method (Optional): Like MariaDB/MySQL, you may use Socket connection.
+In Driver properties, look for

 - Host:

-- Click the "Test Connection" button.
-If the test fails, ensure the PostgreSQL service is running in ServBay, and that your username and password are correct.
-If you forgot your password, you can reset the PostgreSQL password in the Database tab of ServBay.
+- Click “Test Connection.”
+If connection fails, check if PostgreSQL is running in ServBay and verify your username and password.
+If you forget the password, you can reset it in ServBay’s Database tab.

-- Once the connection test succeeds, click "Finish" to save the connection.
+- Once the test succeeds, click “Finish” to save the connection.

 Basic Database Operations

-Once connected, you’ll see the PostgreSQL instance from ServBay in DBeaver's navigator.
-Most fundamental relational database operations—such as creating databases, creating tables, running queries, editing data, and importing/exporting—work in DBeaver the same way as with MariaDB/MySQL.
-You can accomplish them using either the SQL editor or the graphical interface.
+After connecting, you’ll see the PostgreSQL database instance in DBeaver’s database navigator.
+Most core relational database tasks—creating databases, creating tables, running queries, editing data, importing/exporting—can be done in DBeaver similarly to MariaDB/MySQL, using the SQL editor or graphical interface.

-ServBay also provides support for SQLite 3, a lightweight, file-based database engine that does not require a separate database server process.
+ServBay also provides built-in support for SQLite 3.
+SQLite is a lightweight, file-based database engine that doesn’t require a standalone server process.

 Prerequisites